front-end-intermediate/5-express/readme.md

 const RecipeSchema = new Schema({
   title: String,
   description: String,
-  image: String,
+  image: String
 });

 module.exports = mongoose.model('Recipe', RecipeSchema);
 ```

 We require mongoose and create and export an instance of a mongoose Schema to make sure we're getting and setting well-formed data to and from the Mongo collection.

 The last line exports the RecipeShema together with Mongoose's built in MongoDb interfacing methods.
 We'll refer to this Recipe object in other files.